General policies and principles for the Library's collections are stated in the General Collection Development Policy.

-Although the primary mission of black studies acquisitions is to to support the programs of the department of Black Studies, the materials also support instruction and research relating to black studies in other humanities, in the social sciences and in other departments and units throughout the university.
-In addition, black studies materials are frequently used by students, teachers, researchers, visiting scholars & other campus visitors with an interest in the black studies, ethnic studies, colonial history, developing countries, et al.
+Although the primary mission of Black Studies acquisitions is to support the programs of the Department of Black Studies, the materials also support instruction and research relating to Black Studies in other humanities, in the social sciences and in other departments and units throughout the university.
+In addition, Black Studies materials are frequently used by students, teachers, researchers, visiting scholars & other campus visitors with an interest in Black Studies, Ethnic Studies, colonial history, developing countries, et al.

 Peoples of African descent are located in all areas of the world.
 The geographic focus of the department of black studies is therefore international in scope, with primary emphases on: Africa; United States; the Caribbean & Latin America and secondary emphases on Europe and Asia.

 Principal languages include English, French, & Spanish.
 Materials in other languages are bought selectively.